 - Applied Geographic Information Systems (GIS) & Geospatial Analysis

-Along with the graduate Master's in Policy, Planning and Management program, the Geography-Anthropology program offers an accelerated admissions, undergraduate-graduate program resulting in a Bachelor of Arts in Geography-Anthropology and a Masters in Policy, Planning and Management in an accelerated time-frame.
+Along with the graduate Master’s in Policy, Planning and Management program, the Geography-Anthropology program offers an accelerated admission, undergraduate-graduate program resulting in a Bachelor of Arts in Geography-Anthropology and a Masters in Policy, Planning and Management in an accelerated time-frame.

 Specialized laboratories provide high-tech, hands-on learning environments.
 The labs serve not only as research facilities, but also as teaching facilities, allowing for student-faculty research collaborations.
 Opportunities are available for independent student research projects, and work-study positions in most of our laboratories.